Club Adventures Logo

 Day 1: Astana

 Salemetsiz be!
-Welcome to Astana, Kazakhstan.
-Your adventure begins with a welcome meeting at 6 pm in the hotel lobby.
+Welcome to Kazakhstan.
+Your adventure begins in Astana with a welcome meeting at 6 pm at your hotel.
 Astana was purpose-built to become the capital city of Kazakhstan in 1997 and is home to meticulously planned city streets and architecture.
 The modern metropolis was designed by leading Japanese architect Kisho Kurokawa, who won first prize in a competition against other world-renowned architects.
-Now, it is one of the youngest cities in Central Asia.
-If you arrive early, take the time to explore – take a stroll along the Astana waterfront, or go shopping in the world’s largest tent at the Khan Shatyr Entertainment Centre.
-Tonight, join your leader and group for an included welcome dinner in town for your first authentic Kazakh food experience.
+Now, it’s one of the youngest cities in Central Asia.
+If you arrive early, maybe stroll along the Astana waterfront or go shopping in the world’s largest tent at the Khan Shatyr Entertainment Centre.
+Tonight, join your leader and group for dinner in town for your first authentic Kazakh food experience.

 Day 2: Astana

-This morning, join your leader for a city tour and see some of the most impressive designs of this ambitious new city.
-First up is Bayterek tower and then take a stroll down Nur Boulevard that stretches from Ak Orda - president’s office down to Khan Shatyr, another city landmark in the shape of a giant transparent tent.
+This morning, join your leader for a city tour around some of the most impressive designs of the new city.
+Visit Bayterek tower, then stroll down Nur Boulevard to Khan Shatyr – another city landmark in the shape of a giant transparent tent.
 Visit Nur-Astana Mosque – with its capacity of 5000 worshippers inside and an additional 2000 outside, it’s one of the largest mosques in Central Asia.
-Then, you'll stop at the Palace of Peace & Reconciliation – a pyramid-shaped conference hall considered to be Astana's symbolic centre. , then why not find some tandyr nan (a type of Central Asian bread, often decorated) or plov (a popular rice dish with chunks of lamb, onions and carrots) for lunch?
-The afternoon and evening are yours to explore the city.
+Then, you'll stop at the Palace of Peace & Reconciliation – a pyramid-shaped conference hall considered Astana's symbolic centre.
+This afternoon, why not find some horse meat dishes or plov (a popular rice dish with chunks of lamb, onions and carrots) for lunch.
+After, you’ll met back up with your group and visit a renowned local jeweller and his workshop to learn about his craft.

 Day 3: Turkistan

-Enjoy a free morning in Astana and then in the afternoon, take a flight to historic centre of Kazakhstan, Turkistan.
-It is home to more relics and cultural sites than any other place in the country.
-With a late afternoon arrival, make sure you see the Yasawi Mausoleum illuminated in the night to catch its vividly coloured and patterned exterior in a different shade.
-You’ll also visit the new Caravan Serai – a complex recently built to model ancient Silk Road trade centres, giving visitors a taste of what life was once like here.
+This morning, take a flight to the historic centre of Kazakhstan, Turkistan – home to more relics and cultural sites than any other place in the country.
+When you arrive, visit the new Caravan Serai – a complex recently built to model ancient Silk Road trade centres, giving visitors a taste of what life was once like here.
+With your free time in the late afternoon, you can see the Yasawi Mausoleum, illuminated with vivid colours and patterned exteriors.

 Day 4: Turkistan/ Overnight Train

-Head out on a city tour this morning, returning for a daytime visit to Khoja Ahmed Yasawi Mausoleum, Kazakhstan’s most iconic building.
-The blue and white-tiled mausoleum is the final resting place of a great Turkic holy man and Sufi.
-Built by Tamerlane, it is said that three visits here are equal to one visit to Mecca.
-As it is a religious site, it’s recommended that women wear a headscarf when entering.
-On the grounds, you'll find a rose garden, monuments, an archaeological museum and a mosque, which are all included in the entry ticket.
-Leaving the mausoleum, jump in your private transport and continue the journey to Shymkent, stopping at the ancient settlement of Otrar on the way.
-First excavated in 1969, it has a history dating back to the first century AD, with remnants of palaces, mosques and bathhouses that can still be seen today.
-It is also where Genghis Khan's army is said to have fought when the Mongols first invaded Central Asia.
-There'll be some time to spend exploring Shymkent before boarding the overnight train to Almaty.
+Head out on a city tour this morning, starting with a visit to Khoja Ahmed Yasawi Mausoleum – Kazakhstan’s most iconic building.
+Built by Tamerlane, it’s said that three visits here are equal to one visit to Mecca.
+As it’s a religious site, it’s recommended that women wear a headscarf when entering.
+On the grounds, you'll find a rose garden, monuments, an archaeological museum and a mosque.
+Leaving the mausoleum, jump in your private transport to Shymkent, stopping at the ancient settlement of Otrar on the way.
+First excavated in 1969, its history dates back to the first century AD, with remnants of palaces, mosques and bathhouses that can still be seen today.
+This is also where Genghis Khan's army is said to have fought when the Mongols first invaded Central Asia.
+Board your overnight train in the evening.

 Day 5: Almaty

 Pulling into Alamaty this morning, hop off the train and head out to find some breakfast.
-Today, you’ll be going on a day trip to Lake Issyk and Turgen Gorge.
-Stop at the Issyk Museum – a museum and archaeological reserve dedicated to Kazakh history and Scythian culture (an ancient nomadic people who were particularly skilled in horseback warfare).
-Continue to Ile-Alatau National Park, where peaceful Lake Issyk is nestled in the foothills of the surrounding mountains.
-Relax and refresh on the lakeshore of this stunning spot before carrying on to Turgen Gorge, where a short hike will bring you to a 20m waterfall.
-On the way back to Almaty stop by a local winery – a local craft winemaker where you can sample some raw wine and craft cheese and enjoy a hearty lunch.
+Today, you’ll be going on a daytrip to Lake Issyk and Turgen Gorge.
+Stop at the Issyk Museum – an archaeological reserve dedicated to Kazakh history and Scythian culture (an ancient nomadic people who were particularly skilled in horseback warfare).
+Continue to Ile-Alatau National Park, where peaceful Lake Issyk sits in the foothills of the surrounding mountains.
+Relax and refresh on the lakeshore of this stunning spot before carrying on to Turgen Gorge, where a short hike will bring you to a waterfall.
+On the way back to Almaty, stop by a winery, where you’ll meet with a local craft winemaker and sample some raw wine, craft cheese and tuck into a hearty lunch.

 Day 6: Almaty

-Today you’ll embark on a full day guided city tour of Almaty.
-This former capital of Kazakhstan and the most populus city, Almaty now has a complete different vibrancy to Astana with its wide tree-lined streets, numerous parks and the view of the snow-capped mountains.
-Visit Central Square and the colourful Zenkoff Cathedral (also the 2nd tallest wooden building in the world) in historic Panfilov Park, dedicated to the 28 guardsmen who died defending Moscow against German tanks in WWII.
+Today, you’ll take a city tour of Almaty with a local guide.
+This former capital of Kazakhstan now has a completely different vibrancy to Astana, with its wide tree-lined streets, numerous parks and the view of the snow-capped mountains.
+Visit Central Square and the colourful Zenkoff Cathedral in Panfilov Park, dedicated to the 28 guardsmen who died defending Moscow against German tanks in WWII.
 Check out the fascinating Museum of Kazakh Musical Instruments, which features a great collection of ancient relics.
-Finally, summit Kok Tobe Hill for great views over the city before returning to the hotel for some much-deserved rest and relaxation.
+Finally, visit Zelenyi Bazaar and experience the vibrant market scene before returning to the hotel to rest and recharge.

 Day 7: Kolsay Lakes National Park

-This morning, drive to Saty Village with a stop along the way at the spectacular Charyn Canyon.
-The richly coloured canyon carves a stunning path through the surrounding landscape, with vivid tones of oranges and browns shifting and changing as the sun travels across the sky.
-Enjoy some time here to marvel at this natural wonder and grab some photos before continuing to Saty Village, where you’ll check into your homestay and experience a taste of local life in the Tien Shan Mountain Range.
+This morning, drive to Saty Village, stopping at the spectacular Charyn Canyon along the way.
+The richly coloured canyon carves a path through the surrounding landscape, with vivid tones of oranges and browns shifting and changing as the sun travels across the sky.
+Enjoy some time here to marvel at the natural wonder and grab some photos before continuing to Saty Village, where you’ll check into your homestay and experience a taste of local life in the Tien Shan Mountain Range.

-Explore the surrounding area of Saty Village today with a hike to Kolsai Lakes – also known as ‘the blue necklace’ for the clear blue waters framed by lush, green mountains.
-If there’s time, visit the lesser-known Kaindy Lake – a stunning turquoise lake with a striking ‘submerged forest’ protruding from the water.
+This morning, visit Kolsay Lakes, also known as ‘the blue necklace’ for the clear blue waters framed by the mountains.
+If there’s time, you’ll take a hike to the lesser-known Kaindy Lake – a turquoise lake with a ‘submerged forest’ protruding from the water.
 Amazingly, the lake was created by an earthquake in 1911 which caused a limestone landslide, creating a natural dam in the forest.
-As time went on, the dam filled with water and the trees were covered, leaving just their trunks standing dramatically in the centre.
-Enjoy a picnic lunch during your hike and then return to your homestay for a hearty meal after a big day on your feet.
-After dinner, the evening is all yours to rest, relax or explore as you wish.
+As time went on, the dam filled with water and the trees were covered, leaving just their trunks standing in the centre.
+Enjoy a picnic lunch, then head over the border to Kyrgyzstan, where you’ll continue your journey to Karakol.

 Image